Meet the Pro Wrestling Stories Team!

 As a syndicated columnist and feature writer, Ryan K. Boman regularly has bylines on Sportskeeda.com.
 He has also appeared in The Miami Herald, AdWeek, SB Nation, The Southern Illinoisan, 1wrestling.com, and his former website, TheGorillaPosition.com.

-Lanny Poffo, formerly known as “The Genius” and “Leaping Lanny” of the WWF, is a published author, motivational speaker, host of The Genius Cast podcast, and brother of WWE Hall of Famer “Macho Man” Randy Savage.
+The late-great Lanny Poffo, formerly known as “The Genius” and “Leaping Lanny” of the WWF, was a published author, motivational speaker, host of Pro Wrestling Stories’ The Genius Cast podcast, and brother of WWE Hall of Famer “Macho Man” Randy Savage.

 April Hunter is a television writer, short story author, and blogger.
 Her work appears in a variety of publications, including RxMuscle, Page & Spine, Medium, and European journal FONT.
 She is a model and former pro wrestler and can be heard on The A Show with April Hunter & Aron Stevens.